 Learn to spin your first yarn the easy way!
-Our DVD Drop Spindle Kit includes all you need to get started: DVD "Respect the Spindle" with 72 minutes of how to spinning instruction and how-to ply and finish your yarn.
+Our DVD Drop Spindle Kit includes all you need to get started: DVD "Getting Started on a Drop Spindle" with 55 minutes of how to spinning instruction and how-to ply and finish your yarn.

 This spinning kit also includes a beginners top whorl drop spindle, two ounces of Corriedale wool roving and one ounce of hand dyed wool top for your spinning pleasure.

 Cotton is called the "fabric of our lives", and rightly so.
 Cotton is everywhere, from jeans and t-shirts to dishtowels and sheets, cotton products dominates all our lives.
 Now you can find out why!
 This Learn to Spin Cotton Kit includes everything you need to get started on your cotton yarn spinning adventure:

 A cute brass Tahkli support drop spindle, a variety of cotton including different pima cotton slivers, ginned cotton and punis and easy to follow instructions.

 Makes a great gift too!
 Contains cotton fibers proudly grown in the US.